Dickens-odera/Inisev-API-test/README.md

 ## Inisev API test
-<p> This is a simple API meant to enable users to subscribe to some website and thereafter shall be receiving emil notifications of the of the newly created publications </p>
+<p> This is a simple API meant to enable users to subscribe to some website and thereafter shall be receiving email notifications of the of the newly created publications </p>

 ### Installation
 ```php